 Students interested in the certificate should see the Director of Composition for initial advising.
-He or she will identify qualifying courses for the certificate in English and may approve courses in other departments at the University of Pittsburgh.
+The Director will identify qualifying courses for the certificate in English and may approve courses in other departments at the University of Pittsburgh.
 One course of Directed Study may also be accepted for the certificate, with the approval of the Director of Composition.
 In order to graduate with this certificate, students must apply to the certificate program at least one semester in advance of their graduation.
-The application form can be obtained from the Graduate Administrator in the Department of English (email@example.com).
+The application form can be obtained from the Graduate Administrator in the Department of English (firstname.lastname@example.org).

-To qualify for the Graduate Certificate in composition, Literacy, Pedagogy, and Rhetoric, students are further required to produce a teaching portfolio.
+To qualify for the Graduate Certificate in Composition, Literacy, Pedagogy, and Rhetoric, students are further required to produce a teaching portfolio.
 The portfolio must be submitted to the Director of Composition at least 3 weeks before the end of the semester in which the student plans to graduate.
 The portfolio assembles materials that document at least one of the following:

 - An ability to design and teach an effective undergraduate course or community-based writing workshop;

 - Significant work in support of teaching: for instance, as a mentor to beginning teachers, or as an assistant in the administration of the Composition Program, the Western Pennsylvania Writing Project, or the Writing Center;